Wakaresaseya

 Wakaresaseya or wakaresase-ya (別れさせ屋) are Japanese businesses that specialize in breaking up relationships, often by drawing one of the partners into an affair or by producing other incriminating evidence.

 How they work

-For a fee, a customer names a target, and an undercover employee of the company then attempts to initiate an affair with the target or produce other incriminating evidence.
+For a fee, a customer names a target and, an undercover employee of the company then attempts to initiate an affair with or produce other incriminating evidence on the target.
 Though most often used to gather evidence of infidelity for use in a divorce case, it may also be used for purposes ranging from bringing shame to someone, securing the resignation of an employee, luring away the lover of one's spouse, or breaking up some other relationship.

 The cost of retaining such an agency was given as ranging from 500,000 to 1.6 million yen, not including a success bonus of 250,000–800,000 yen.

-People involved in the business agree that men make easier targets and will almost always be seduced by good looking operatives.
+Owners and employees of these businesses have found that men often make easier targets.